confluentinc/confluent-kubernetes-examples/security/separate-listener-tls/README.md

 ## Deploy Confluent for Kubernetes

 This workflow scenario assumes you are using the namespace `confluent`.
+You can create `confluent` namespace by running command `kubectl create namespace confluent`.

 Set up the Helm Chart: